annu-thapa55/AI-Based-Calanus-Detection-and-Measurement/README.md

 3. Press the "Run" button and wait for the analysis to complete.
 4. Download your results.

-If you want to test the application but do not have any images, you can find some sample images for analysis under sample-images->raw-images. add images
+If you want to test the application but do not have any images, you can find some sample images for analysis under sample-images:arrow_right:raw-images.
-Write something about sample images
+ADD IMAGE OF FRONT PAGE
+ADD IMAGE OF DOWNLOAD PAGE

 #### Find Ratio
 If you do not know the ratio already, you can press the "Find Ratio".